 “Installation” means the installation of Tenant’s Equipment at the Premises.

-“Permitted Modifications” means adding, replacing, or modifying Tenant’s Equipment, without compromising the structural integrity of the roof, within the Premises and with prior written notice to Landlord.
+“Permitted Modifications” means adding, replacing, or modifying Tenant’s Equipment, without adversely impacting the structural integrity of the roof, within the Premises and with prior written notice to Landlord.

 “Property” means that certain parcel of real property upon which the Structure is located.